anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Opportunity often comes disguised in the form of misfortune, or temporary defeat.
+Quote: We have committed the Golden Rule to memory; let us now commit it to life.

-By: Napoleon Hill
+By: Edwin Markham